trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 The default security configuration of the :doc:`/connector/hive` does not use authentication when connecting to a Hadoop cluster.
-All queries are executed as the user who runs the Presto process, regardless of which user submits the query.
+All queries are executed as the user who runs the Trino process, regardless of which user submits the query.

 The Hive connector provides additional security options to support Hadoop clusters that have been configured to use :ref:`Kerberos
 <hive-security-kerberos-support>`.

-When accessing :abbr:`HDFS (Hadoop Distributed File System)`, Presto can :ref:`impersonate<hive-security-impersonation>` the end user who is running the query.
+When accessing :abbr:`HDFS (Hadoop Distributed File System)`, Trino can :ref:`impersonate<hive-security-impersonation>` the end user who is running the query.
 This can be used with HDFS permissions and :abbr:`ACLs (Access Control Lists)` to provide additional security for data.